fieldmuseum/EMu-IPT-Prep/README.md

 3. While the script is running, a small red 'stop sign' icon will display in the Console pane's upper-right corner.
 When the script is finished, the stop sign will disappear.
 4. When the script finishes, check for the output file/s in the `data02output` directory in this repo.
+5. Rename the file to the corresponding collection e.g. field_ipt_insects
+6. zip the file

 # To do: